Attorneys & Professionals

 Despite best efforts, it can sometimes be difficult for plan administrators to locate 100% of participants and beneficiaries who are due a benefit in a retirement plan.
 Most plan administrators have procedures in place to locate missing participants, such as using a third party commercial locator service when mail is returned by the United States Postal Service.
 During audits, however, the Department of Labor is consistently finding that these typical procedures are insufficient and assessing employers with a breach of fiduciary duty for their insufficient processes.
 This more aggressive position creates a difficulty for plan administrators, especially when the Department of Labor has not proposed any guidance on the procedures required to satisfy fiduciary obligations under ERISA.
 Certain industry groups recently requested that the Department of Labor develop guidance to help plan administrators meet their fiduciary obligations.
 Unless and until that guidance is issued, plan administrators must seriously consider their current procedures to make sure they conform with the Department of Labor’s aggressive position.

-In light of this current conundrum for plan administrators, this webinar will cover the following topics:
+In light of this conundrum for plan administrators, Vorys attorneys Peggy Baron and Elizabeth Howard covered the following topics in their webinar:

 - Processes most plan administrators have historically employed to locate missing participants